 We understand that one aspect of addiction is avoidance, particularly avoidance of strong emotional experiences.
 For that reason, we have measures in place to support you if you feel an overwhelming urge to leave.
 Our hope is that the new tools we provide will build new neural pathways that override the ingrained patterns of avoidance, however you are welcome to leave at any time.

 How Long Is Treatment At Aurora?

 Aurora Recovery Centre offers individualized treatment dependent on your specific needs.
 The average length of stay is 45 days.
-Please call 1 844 515 7867 so we may assess your situation and recommend a length of stay.
+Please contact us now so we may assess your situation and recommend a length of stay.

 Do You Have A Waitlist?

 We have ongoing intakes for accessible service and to create a therapeutic environment for new admissions.
 Our waitlist generally allows people to attend treatment within 1 to 10 days after they decide to come to Aurora Recovery Centre.

 We pride ourselves on offering you great value.
 Not only does your fee include detox, primary care and ongoing continuing care for life, we also offer a complimentary, therapeutic 8-week online program, New Dawn, for two people affected by your substance use disorder.
 Additionally, we include a warranty for all programs of 45 days or longer.
 If you struggle within the first year of completion, you are welcome to return for 14, 21 or 30 days, depending on the length of your original treatment, for free treatment unless detox is required.
 If detox is required, there is a daily rate of $1000.00 until medically cleared for your 14, 21 or 30 day stay.
 Expect to pay $26,900.00 for our average length of stay of 45 days.
 Please contact us for more information.